sayanlp99/bits_notes/sem2/devops/devops.md

 1. **Every build is a potential release**: Any build can be deployed to production, implying the readiness of software at any time.
 2. **Eliminate manual bottlenecks**: Focus on reducing manual intervention in the development and deployment process to avoid delays.
 3. **Automate wherever possible**: Tasks such as testing, integration, and deployment should be automated.
-4. **Automated tests you can trust**: The testing suite must be robust and reliable to ensure that automation provides accurate feedback on the software’s readiness.
+4. **Automated tests you can trust**: The testing suite must be robust and reliable to ensure that automation provides accurate feedback on the software's readiness.

 ---